deepfence/golang_deepfence_sdk/client/docs/ModelScanFilter.md

 NewModelScanFilterWithDefaults instantiates a new ModelScanFilter object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCloudAccountScanFilter

+`func (o *ModelScanFilter) GetCloudAccountScanFilter() ModelFieldsFilter`

+GetCloudAccountScanFilter returns the CloudAccountScanFilter field if non-nil, zero value otherwise.

+### GetCloudAccountScanFilterOk

+`func (o *ModelScanFilter) GetCloudAccountScanFilterOk() (*ModelFieldsFilter, bool)`

+GetCloudAccountScanFilterOk returns a tuple with the CloudAccountScanFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudAccountScanFilter

+`func (o *ModelScanFilter) SetCloudAccountScanFilter(v ModelFieldsFilter)`

+SetCloudAccountScanFilter sets CloudAccountScanFilter field to given value.

 ### GetContainerScanFilter